 We will not use this result or the next one.
-However in Section \ref{ssec:prodottiordinatiOeD} we will prove a similar results with some hypothesis that now could look strange, but that are satisfied in the cases we are interested in.
-The second escamotage can be applied when $C$ has an \exhaustion $C=\limind C_n$ and $B\tensor{\ra}C\simeq \limind B\tensor{\ra}C_n$ (and similarly for $M$ and $N$).
+However, in Section \ref{ssec:prodottiordinatiOeD} we will prove a similar results with some hypothesis that now could look strange, but that are satisfied in the cases we are interested in.
+The second escamotage can be applied when $\calB$ is a \ccg-topological sheaf, so that $\calB=\limind \calB_n$ and $\calA\tensor{\ra}\calB\simeq \limind \calA\tensor{\ra}\calB_n$ (and similarly for $\calM$ and $\calN$).
 These hypothesis are fulfilled, for example, if we are in one of the two situations described in Remark \ref{oss:prodottiregolarifreccetta} or Remark \ref{oss:prodottiecolimiti}.